ZuchaoWang/ip-hilbert/docs/classes/SubnetHilbertMapper.md

 ▸ **getWidth**(): `number`

-Get the width of the subnet in grid system
+Get the width of the subnet in grid system.

 #### Returns

 `number`

-The width of the subnet
+The width of the subnet.

 #### Implementation of